Skip to main content

 • Outcome-Based Programs ∞ These require attaining a specific health outcome, such as achieving a target blood pressure or cholesterol level, to earn a reward.
 If an individual does not meet the goal, they must be offered a “reasonable alternative standard” to still earn the reward, such as completing an educational course.

 Health-contingent programs, especially outcome-based ones, collect more sensitive clinical data.
 Consequently, they are more tightly regulated to prevent discrimination and ensure fairness.
-The from these programs provides a more detailed physiological snapshot of the workforce, which can be a powerful tool for negotiating with insurance carriers.
+The aggregate data from these programs provides a more detailed physiological snapshot of the workforce, which can be a powerful tool for negotiating with insurance carriers.

 The design of a wellness program, whether participatory or health-contingent, dictates the type of data collected and the legal guardrails governing its use.